-- if the 'auto-reconnect' parameter if set to 'yes', a stable stage cannot be reached on the AX3000.
+- If the 'auto-reconnect' parameter if set to 'yes', a stable stage cannot be reached on the AX3000.
 New telnet connections will repeatedly be opened. - Under OS/400, it is impossible to exit the login stage, because there is no way to close the current telnet session.

 To allow graceful shutdown, an AX3000 shutdown function is available.
-Use the following keystroke combination:
+Press <Ctrl><Alt>.